qw3rtty/flipper-zero-stuff/README.md

 # flipper-zero-stuff
-Different things for the Flipper Zero
+Different things for the Flipper Zero.